denyrt/TaskBasedBackgroundWorkers/README.md

     using (var handle = ConcurrentHandle.EnterBlocking(semaphore, timeout, token)) {
+        // If IsEntered is true then current execution is synchronized with semaphore.
-        // IsEntered is false when timeout expires so task handle not in sync scope if (handle.IsEntered)
+        // IsEntered could be false if timeout parameter specified. if (handle.IsEntered)
         {
             // Do something
         }
     }